Mud On The Road Car Accident – Can I Claim Compensation?

 A government guide on any obstructions blocking the road

-These two links take you to the government sites that explain what should be done if there is a spillage or obstruction on the roads.
+This link takes you to the government sites that explain what should be done if there is a spillage or obstruction on the roads.

-This link takes you to the Health and Safety site that gives details regarding work related road safety.
+This link takes you to the Health and Safety site that gives details regarding work-related road safety.

 This is for the government’s site that explains all about vehicle insurance and what you should do if you have an accident whilst driving.

 This leads to The Road Traffic Act 1988.

 This is for the NHS guide for whiplash.

 We also have some other guides on car accident claims that you may find useful:

 - Check out our frequently asked questions (FAQ) page on car accidents

 - A guide to serious injury car accident claims

 - Learn what to do if you suffer from tinnitus after a car accident